mockery/mockery/README.markdown

     sudo pear install --alldeps package.xml

 The above processes will install both Mockery and Hamcrest.
-While omitting Hamcrest will not break Mockery, Hamcrest is highly recommended as it adds a wider variety of functionality for argument matching that Mockery is capable of.
+While omitting Hamcrest will not break Mockery, Hamcrest is recommended as it adds a wider variety of functionality for argument matching.

 **Unit Testing**